Why study Architecture?

 Students enrolled in the MS Program in Architecture can take advantage of opportunities for collaboration with peers and faculty members in a range of academic units across campus and with the university’s institutional and industry partners.
 Coursework and research opportunities in related disciplines such as architectural engineering, fine arts, art history, industrial design, graphic design, landscape design, urban design, and urban planning are available to students in the MS Program in Architecture.
 UC’s emphasis on interdisciplinary studies facilitates interaction with counterparts in other schools of the College of Design, Art, Architecture, and Planning as well as other colleges such as the Engineering, Arts and Sciences, Medicine, and the College Conservatory of Music.
 Such interdisciplinary studies should be planned in consultation with Program faculty members and approved by the Program coordinator.

-For applicants whose native language is not English a TOEFL (Test of English as a Foreign Language) score of at least 100 iBT (600 paper) or an IELTS score of at least 7 is common and is typically our minimum.
-The campus minimums of 80 on the TOEFL and 6.5 on the IELTS are strict requirements set by the Graduate School.
+For applicants whose native language is not English a TOEFL (Test of English as a Foreign Language) score of at least 100 iBT (600 paper) or an IELTS score of at least 7.0 is common, and is typically our minimum.
+80 on the TOEFL and 6.5 on the IELTS are graduate admissions minimum requirements.
 Applications with scores below the campus minimums will not reach the MS Architecture admissions committee for review.
-Students whose scores are above the campus minimum but below the Master of Science in Architecture Program standards, or students whose English writing or speaking ability does not meet program expectations will be considered on a case-by-case basis, however they must agree to take graduate-level ELS coursework and possibly other courses as a condition of acceptance.
+Students whose scores are above the campus minimum but below the Master of Science in Architecture Program standards, or students whose English writing or speaking ability does not meet program expectations, will be considered on a case-by-case basis, however, they must agree to take graduate-level ELS coursework and possibly other courses as a condition of acceptance.

 All applicants must apply by January 10th.

-The application process begins with an online application to the Graduate School.
+The application process begins with the submission of the UC Graduate Admissions application.
 Supplemental materials are to be submitted online through the application process.